-- 2.03.1 The Atenai Category includes all actions in which attacking techniques: - Make excessive contact on the opponent, irrelevant of whether the point of impact is a (1) scoring area. - (2)Are prohibited techniques. - (3) Make contact on forbidden parts of the body. - (4) Make contact on joints and other non - scoring areas. - (5) Are uncontrolled and which exceed past or over a target. - 2.03.2 The following techniques are Prohibited: - (a) Open hand techniques to all parts of the body especially the face, neck, and throat. - (b) Hiza geri (knee strikes), Empi uchi (elbow strikes), Atama uchi (Head butt strikes), Flying/ jumping kicks (mae tobi geri, tobi yoko geri), and Uraken uchi. - Dangerous leg sweeping techniques (Ashibarai) which land high on the leg and may cause (c) knee injury. - Leg sweeping techniques without a follow up technique. (d) - (e) Dangerous throws (no safe landing for opponent). - (f) Kakato geri (dropping heel kick). - Maegeri Jodan (maegeri to the face or head). (q) - 2.03.3 Joint areas include the wrists, elbows, shoulders, hip joints, knees, and ankles. - 2.03.4 If, however, a controlled mawashi geri lands on the shoulder blades (which is not a scoring area) of the opponent, attacker will not be penalized, and technique is not a score.
+- 2.03.1 The Atenai Category includes all actions in which attacking techniques: - (1) Make excessive contact on the opponent, irrelevant of whether the point of impact is a scoring area. - (2)Are prohibited techniques. - Make contact on forbidden parts of the body.
+(3) - Make contact on joints and other non scoring areas.
+(4) - (5) Are uncontrolled and which exceed past or over a target. - 2.03.2 The following techniques are Prohibited: - Open hand techniques to all parts of the body especially the face, neck, and throat. (a) - (b) Hiza geri (knee strikes), Empi uchi (elbow strikes), Atama uchi (Head butt strikes), Flying/ jumping kicks (mae tobi geri, tobi yoko geri), and Uraken uchi. - Dangerous leg sweeping techniques (Ashibarai) which land high on the leg and may (c) cause knee injury. - Dangerous throws (no safe landing for opponent). (d) - Kakato geri (dropping heel kick). (e) - (f) Maegeri Jodan (maegeri to the face or head). - 2.03.3 Joint areas include the wrists, elbows, shoulders, hip joints, knees, and ankles. - 2.03.4 If, however, a controlled mawashi geri lands on the shoulder blades (which is not a scoring area) of the opponent, attacker will not be penalized, and technique is not a score.